miechayakorn/ansible-automate_on_ubuntu/README.md

-# Docker-compose automate install on ubuntu by ansible
+# Docker-compose and gitlab-runner automate install on ubuntu by ansible
-### Don't forget to change IP or Nameserver at inventory/hosts
+### Don't forget to change IP or Nameserver at 🚀 inventory/hosts
  - xxx.xxx.xxx.xxx
 ### Run script
 ```